The Battery (Manhattan): Castle Clinton

 Castle Clinton was originally called the West Battery, it was built as a fort just prior to the War of 1812.
 It was renamed Castle Clinton in 1815 after the war, in honor of mayor DeWitt Clinton, and became property of the city in 1823.
 When leased by the city, it became a popular promenade and beer garden called Castle Garden.
 Later roofed over, it became one of the premier theatrical venues in the United States and contributed greatly to the development of New York City as the theater capital of the nation.
 In the early 1850s alone, the venue hosted such acts as Swedish soprano Jenny Lind, European dancing star Lola Montez, French conductor Louis-Antoine Jullien, and the Max Maretzek Italian Opera Company.

 The migration of the city's elite uptown increased during the mid-19th century, and in 1855, Castle Garden was closed and made into the world's first immigration depot.
 The immigration center operated until 1890, just before the offshore immigration facility at Ellis Island opened.
 An estimated 7.7 million immigrants passed through the center during its operation.
 The structure then housed the New York Aquarium from 1896 to 1941, when it was closed as part of Triborough Bridge Authority commissioner Robert Moses's plans to build the Brooklyn-Battery Tunnel.
 Moses wanted to create a Fort Clinton memorial on the site, but would only keep Castle Clinton if the federal government agreed to pay for its restoration.
 Ultimately, Castle Clinton was preserved as part of a National Monument in 1946.

 The structure was restored in 1975.
 Today, Castle Clinton retains its original name and is managed by the National Park Service.
 It contains a small history exhibit and ticket booths for the ferries to the Statue of Liberty and Ellis Island; in addition, it occasionally hosts concerts.
 As the site of the ferry ticket office, it recorded nearly 4.08 million visitors in 2009.
 According to data from the National Park Service, the Statue of Liberty National Monument, which includes Castle Clinton, was the most popular national monument in the United States that year.

+SeaGlass Carousel

+The SeaGlass Carousel was proposed in 2007 and opened in 2015; plans for the ride had been devised by Warrie Price, the founding president of the Battery Park Conservancy.
+The city and the Lower Manhattan Development Corporation each paid half of the $16 million cost.
+The carousel was designed by architectural firm WXY and artist George Tsypin.
+Music for the ride was created by Teddy Zambetti, a composer and music executive for SiriusXM.
+A ride lasts for three-and-a-half minutes.
+The carousel is designed to resemble an under-the-sea garden through which visitors ride on fish that appear to be made of sea glass and shimmer as though they were bioluminescent.
+The carousel features seating on species such as a Siamese fighting fish.
+The operating machinery is under the floor, so there is no post in the center of the ride.